AndieWill510/tinydoor/README.md

 It is a survival manual for Neurodivergent life, suicide prevention, lifespan, joy, regulation, community, and the conditions that allow Autistic/ADHDers ("us") to live longer and freer lives.

-Its hidden engine is suicide prevention.
+Its hidden engine is self harm reduction.

 Its larger purpose is longevity.